Two-phase degree program

 Veterinary technology phase:

-- Students enroll at UNL in one of three options (described below).
+- Students enroll at the university in one of three options (described below).

-- Transfer credits from the veterinary technician phase to UNL after receiving your AAS degree and passing the national certification exam.
+- Transfer credits from the veterinary technician phase to Nebraska after receiving your AAS degree and passing the national certification exam.

 - Veterinary science option is for students interested in going to veterinary school.
 Qualify to apply to any veterinary school in North America.